Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

 ### Sending Messages

-Sending messages requires a connection to Service Bus, which is managed by a *MessagingFactory*.
+Sending messages requires a connection to Service Bus, which is always managed by a *MessagingFactory*.
+That's also true when you use the ```QueueClient``` as shown in the "getting started" sample, but in that case, a factory is created and managed for you.

 The *MessagingFactory* serves as an anchor for connection management and as a factory for the various client objects that can interact with Service Bus entities.
-Connections to Service Bus are established
+Connections to Service Bus are established "just in time" when required, for instance when the first send or receive operation is initiated.
-"just in time" as soon as required (for instance when the first send or receive operation is initiated) and the connection is shared across all client objects created from the same ```MessagingFactory```, each having a separate link inside that connection.
+The connection is shared across all client objects created from the same ```MessagingFactory```, each having a separate link inside that connection.
 When the ```MessagingFactory``` is closed or aborted, all client operations across all client objects are aborted as well.

 For the send operation, we create a new ```MessagingFactory``` and pass the namespace base address (typically ```sb://{namespace-name}.servicebus.windows.net```) and a set of ```MessagingFactorySettings```.
 The settings object is configured with the transport protocol type (AMQP 1.0) and with a token provider object